Skip to main content

 Herniated Disc Surgery and Regenerative Medicine

-Taking the time to rest and monitor your post-surgical symptoms during recovery is necessary to prevent further damage to the spine’s discs.
+It is necessary to rest and monitor your post-surgical symptoms to prevent further damage to the spine’s discs.
 Regenerative medicines help boost the body’s natural healing mechanisms and may reduce recovery periods for herniated disc surgery in some patients.

-Regenerative therapies, such as cell-based and platelet-rich plasma (PRP) therapy, are injections of processed adult tissue such as blood, fat, and bone marrow that are meant to create an environment suitable for repairing damaged tissue.
+Regenerative therapies, such as cell-based and platelet-rich plasma (PRP) therapy, involve injecting processed adult tissue, such as blood, fat, and bone marrow, to create an environment suitable for repairing damaged tissue.

 At CELLAXYS, we perform both types of regenerative therapies.